 GIS- GIS maps will be used to define the area at risk which should be considered for emergency protective actions.
 If an evacuation is necessary, the boundaries, for the evacuation zones, will be defined by easily recognized landmarks such as streets, roads, rivers, etc. These boundary landmarks will be used in the emergency instructions to the public in emergency public information releases.
-The Director of Emergency Management, the ESC, or County Administrator will activate the emergency alert AM radio and or Reverse 911 systems with appropriate instructions for at-risk populations.
-These instructions will also be disseminated in the affected area by public announcements over law enforcement and fire public address systems, bullhorns and/or door-to-door as required by the nature of the threat.
+The Emergency Management Coordinator or County Communications the will activate CodeRED and or Wireless Emergency Alerts (WEA) with appropriate instructions for at-risk populations.
+These instructions will also be disseminated in the affected area by public announcements over law enforcement and fire public address systems, bullhorns and/or door-todoor as required by the nature of the threat.